Farmers Insurance: Auto, Home, and Renters

 Signal

-Farmers’ safe driving program, Signal, can help you save on your car insurance.
+The Signal safe driving program can help you save on your premium.
 To get started, you’ll need to enroll in Signal (contact your agent or call (800) 709-7821) and download the app.
 You’ll then have to enable the app using a link from.
 After that, the app will automatically track your driving habits and will give you a discount if you drive safely.
 The Signal app monitors things like:

 • Braking